-10 Better Ways To Describe Your Anger
+10 Better Ways For Writers To Describe Anger

 Remember that time you got so angry you couldn’t find words within your existing range of vocabulary to express it?
 Irritation, frustration, annoyance, outrage, indignation, pique, and a wide range of synonyms describe one of the more dominant emotions we experience: Anger.